hardymathieu/erc721cv/README.md

 ## Why?
 Mostly to learn, and because it's fun, and because it's timely.
 I had been meaning to get better acquainted with git, github, IPFS, and solidity.
 And this seemed to be like the ideal little project to do it all at once.
+I'm doing it in public so others can learn too & because it's easier that trying to get some certification from somewhere :) .

 But I really can't quite think of any good & practical reasons to actually turn your CV into an NFT.